Important Legal Disclaimer

 You'll miss some capital growth (maybe 8-10% in that period).
 But you'll also avoid the 65% who are stressed and 45% who regret rushing in unprepared.

-The Scary Statistic for First Home Buyer Australia: 14% of first home buyer Australia purchasers have exactly $0 savings after settlement.
+The Scary Statistic: 14% of new property buyers have exactly $0 savings after settlement.
 Another 23% have less than $5,000.
-Even with first home buyer grants Australia, mortgage stress hits hard.
+Even with government grants, financial stress hits hard.

-That's 37% of first home buyer Australia purchasers one emergency away from severe mortgage stress and money trouble.
+That's 37% of first-time purchasers one emergency away from severe payment strain and money trouble.
 Check property market trends to understand where prices are heading.

 The Reality of Home Costs (First Year):